pwcbootcamp/reactwebsite/README.md

     </header>
 ```

-### Footer content to add to each page - code to be added immediately before the closing body tag
+### Footer content to add to each html page - code to be added immediately before the closing body tag
 ```HTML
     <footer>
       <div class="footer">